11 Calming Easter Activities {Including Free Bunny Breaths Printable + More}

 When you colour in you can find a deep sense of calm, both for adults and children.
 Make some time to relax and colour together.
 Design an Easter egg or find a local colouring competition. {You could also print off our free Easter colouring in / feelings check in sheet}

-8. and Eggs-press How You Are Feeling
+8. Eggs-press How You Are Feeling

 Check in and talk about how you are feeling.
 When we talk about our feelings we get to know ourselves and help others to understand us too.
 Easter is a great opportunity to share something that you may be feeling thankful for too.
 Use our Easter colouring sheet and egg feelings check in as a way to get your kids to take some time to relax and eggs-press how they are feeling this Easter. {Easter Check in and Colour Sheet}